1.

 44.

 Saul, Nigel.
-Nigel Saul, `Forget-Me-Nots’: Patronage in Gothic England,’. in Age of chivalry: art and society in late medieval England vol. A History today book 36–47 (Collins & Brown, 1992).
+Nigel Saul, `Forget-Me-Nots’: Patronage in Gothic England,’. in Age of chivalry: art and society in late medieval England vol. A History today book 36–47 (Collins & Brown, London, 1992).

 45.

 Lamia, Stephen & Valdez del Alamo, Elizabeth.
-Lamia, ‘The Cross and the Crown, the Tomb and the Shrine: Decoration and accommodation for England’s Premier Saints,’ Chapter of Decorations for the Holy Dead. in Decorations for the holy dead: visual embellishments on tombs and shrines of saints vol. International medieval research 39–56 (Brepols, 2002).
+Lamia, ‘The Cross and the Crown, the Tomb and the Shrine: Decoration and accommodation for England’s Premier Saints,’ Chapter of Decorations for the Holy Dead. in Decorations for the holy dead: visual embellishments on tombs and shrines of saints vol. International medieval research 39–56 (Brepols, Turnhout, Belgium, 2002).

 46.